GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

-* **Describe how broadcasts and intents work to be able to pass messages around your app?** - [Learn from here](https://stackoverflow.com/questions/7276537/using-a-broadcast-intent-broadcast-receiver-to-send-messages-from-a-service-to-a)
+* **Describe how broadcasts and intents work to be able to pass messages around your app?** - [Learn more here](https://stackoverflow.com/questions/7276537/using-a-broadcast-intent-broadcast-receiver-to-send-messages-from-a-service-to-a)

-* **What are the different types of Broadcasts?** - [Learn from here](https://developer.android.com/guide/components/broadcasts)
+* **What are the different types of Broadcasts?** - [Learn more here](https://developer.android.com/guide/components/broadcasts)

 -   **What is AAPT?**<br/>
     A) AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
 AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.